 I watched a televised interview on "60 Minutes" with a pastor of a one of the largest mega-churches in the world.
 He said that he does not preach or teach from the Bible.
 His teachings and books are more of a self-help gospel.
 He tells people “how to become a better you.”
 The reporter asked him why his latest book did not have one mention of God or Jesus Christ.
 His response was, “That’s just my message.
 There is Scripture in there that backs it all up.”
 He does not feel it is his gifting to explain the Scriptures.
 In a separate television interview with Larry King, when asked how we get to heaven, he side-stepped the question.
 Then later when a caller directly challenged him on that, he refused to say that an atheist or any non-believer will perish if they do not put their faith in Christ.
 Consequently, he is wildly popular even with non-believers, including Jews.

 However, the true gospel is considered a stumbling block to the Jews and foolishness to the Greeks.
 And it will always eventually be met with stiff resistance.
 But it is still the power of God unto salvation.

 Let me encourage you to preach the true gospel, and not to give people what you think they want to hear, just so you can be popular.
 You may not see all the fruit of it in this life, but you will be greatly rewarded in eternity.

 Attribution notice: Most Scripture quotations taken from the NASB.

-Author's note: You are invited to visit the Home page of this blog, and also access my complete blog directory at "Writing for the Master."
+Author's note: If you enjoyed this article, you may also enjoy reading Persecuted or Popular? and Obedient to the Heavenly Vision.
+You are invited to visit the Home page of this blog, and also access my complete blog directory at "Writing for the Master."